 so clearly Re(z)=14/13 and Im(z)=5/13

-In the next article on complex numbers, we will learn about Polar fom of complex numbers and some other properties of complex numbers
+In the next article on complex numbers, we will learn about the Polar form of complex numbers and some other properties of complex numbers